-The truth is, that in order to deepen one’s faith, it takes both an active living out of one’s faith, as well as a belief that God works in and through you to further and deepen your faith.
+Did you know that in order to deepen one’s faith, it takes both an active living out of one’s faith, as well as a belief that God works in and through you to further and deepen your faith?
+It does.

 1. Understand that God works in and through each of us.

 It is said that you are the instrument through which God breathes life into and makes the most beautiful music.
 Everyone, including you, have been given charisms or gifts and your faith deepens when you unite yourself with the great Instrumentalist, God.

 When you understand that God wishes to be a part of your life, when you allow Him to do so, then your life and faith deepens as you contemplate ways to be kinder, more loving and more free with your time, talents and treasures.

 2. Prayer is key to deepening your faith.

 Praying is simply communicating directly with God.
 God speaks to you through His Word and others, and you respond in kind.
 You can also do this by adoring Him, thanking Him for all that you have, asking for His intercession for your special needs and loving Him because He is your Creator and Father.

 Prayer, just like a conversation, is a way to get to know God.
 He can work through the words when you read spiritual authors like Pope John Paul II or even the saints like St. Thomas Aquinas or St. Therese of Avila.

 He can speak to your heart’s hopes and dreams in formal or informal prayer.
 Even uttering the name above all names, Jesus, is very powerful.

 Some have found when they spend time before the Blessed Sacrament that this is a venue that draws them closer to understanding the Passion, Mercy and Love of Jesus.
 It is in these moments of quiet and solitude that we will find that God “whispers” His love for you, drawing you ever deeper into understanding the Triune God, thus deepening your faith.